Prairieville man working inside rushes to provide assistance to victims during mall shooting

 WBRZ asked Wilkinson if he had been in that type of situation before.

 “Not really in that kind of situation.
-I've been into some very hairy situations riding the fire truck and also on the hazmat unit, but nothing to that degree,” Wilkinson said.
+I've been into some very scary situations riding the fire truck and also on the hazmat unit, but nothing to that degree,” Wilkinson said.

 Wilkinson said he is praying for the victims and said he is always ready to help if a situation like that occurs.